OB1IT/OB1IT.github.io/README.md

 # OB1IT.github.io
-Portfolio documenting the development of my computing homelab and the challenges/solutions of the process.
+Portfolio to present the development and products of my computing homelab.